1

 2

-Avalon, a charming island community in the 1930s, epitomized the relaxed glamor of Southern California’s coastal retreats.
+Avalon, a charming island community in the 1930s, epitomized the relaxed glamour of Southern California’s coastal retreats.
 With its picturesque beaches, vibrant boardwalk, and the iconic Casino, Avalon attracted Hollywood stars and tourists alike, who flocked to enjoy its stunning scenery and laid-back atmosphere.
-This idyllic destination became a cultural hotspot, blending leisure and entertainment, and capturing the spirit of an era that celebrated the beauty and allure of the California coast.
+Catalina Island was a popular destination for Jonathans.
+In 1919, William Wrigley Jr. purchased 99.2% of Catalina Island, all but a square mile of Avalon, from the Banning Brothers, two of whom—Hancock and William—were Jonathans.

 3